 Note that not all homes that have been on the MLS for too long are good deals.
 There may be other reasons why the seller hasn’t been able to sell their home.
 For example, maybe it’s so expensive that you wouldn’t be able to recoup your capital with the costs to fix it up.
 Or maybe the home isn’t in the best neighborhood, so it would be difficult to attract tenants and buyers.
 However, you can attract your tenants through proper listing and advertisement.

 “As-is” homes are, as the name suggests, sold as-is.
 The homeowner doesn’t have the time to improve the property to increase value, but they want to sell it stat, too.
 What they do is sell it at a low price in the hopes that people will want to purchase it with the goal of fixing it up.

 Be careful when you buy as-is homes, as they won’t be in the best condition.
 As-is homes need a lot of repairs.
 For that reason, it would be best to partner with a property management company that can inspect the property.
 They can tell whether not the home is worth the time (as well as the cost) to conduct a fix-and-flip.

 Off-market homes are homes that aren’t on the MLS.
 You won’t be able to find them on websites such as Zillow, either.
 You will, however, be able to find them by word-of-mouth.

 Let your network know that you want to buy a home.
 Your friends (or your friends’ friends) will know someone who knows someone with an off-market home.
 You can contact these people and offer to purchase their property, even when they haven’t listed it yet.

-Ask a South Florida property management firm to help you find off-market homes.
+Tie up with quality property investment services to help you find off-market homes.
 They can use their connections with real estate professionals to help you secure the cheapest deals.
 Chances are that they have clients that want to sell their properties ASAP, too.